criblio/appscope/website/src/pages/docs/data-routing.md

 scope run -e tcp://localhost:9109 -- curl https://wttr.in/94105
 ```

+The above example sends events in [ndjson](http://ndjson.org/), the CLI's default output format.
+To send events in StatsD, you would include `--metricformat statsd` in the command.

 #### Routing Events with the AppScope Library

 Use the `SCOPE_EVENT_DEST` environment variable, and set the `SCOPE_CRIBL_ENABLE` to `false`.